 Keeping a restaurant fiscally afloat is one of the toughest jobs in the country.
-Consider this: 59-percent of hospitality facilities go under within their first three years.
-And even if you manage to survive longer than that, running a restaurant is never smooth sailing.
+Consider this: about 26% of restaurants fail within their first year, 19% fail in the second year, and 14% in the third year.
+Even if you manage to survive longer than that, running a restaurant is never smooth sailing.
 You'll always have to deal with customer retention, off-seasons, competition, and other market pitfalls just waiting to absorb your business.
 Even when your restaurant is thriving, there's never time to rest your laurels because that's when disaster is sure to strike.

-With the odds for success overwhelmingly against you, it seems like bad business to take out a loan for your restaurant, since that loan money could end up being the debt that finally strangled your business into oblivion.
+With the odds for success overwhelmingly against you, it seems like bad business to take out a loan for your restaurant since that loan money could end up being the debt that finally strangled your business into oblivion.
 Or maybe not.
 The difference could be how hard you plan for your restaurant financing beforehand.
-So before you turn to a loan, be sure to ask yourself a few very important questions.
+So before you turn to a loan, be sure to ask yourself a few fundamental questions.

-This is kind of a trick question.
-Because if you really, really need the money, then maybe you shouldn't get the loan.
-This might be a warning flag that your business is failing and it's time to jump ship.
+This is kind of a trick question because if your business desperately needs the money, maybe you shouldn't get the loan.
+This might be a warning flag that your business is failing, and it's time to jump ship.
 Accruing more debt might just hurt you more in the end.

 On the other hand, if you can survive without the loan, then you might be better off without it, too.
 Loans almost always come with fees and interest.
 So if you're on the fence about how much you need the money, then you should definitely ask yourself this next question.

-If you need the money to battle an unsurmountable amount of debt, then you probably aren't thinking about how you're going to use the money to make money.
-We're sorry, this is a terrible position to be in.
+If you need the money to battle an insurmountable amount of debt, then you probably aren't thinking about how you're going to use the money to make money.
+We're sorry; this is a terrible position to be in.

 That brings us to a major point–is there any chance that you can move some money around and avoid the loan altogether?
 Or, if you can't, could a financial expert do it?
-If so, it'd definitely be worth it to hire that consultant we were talking about earlier.
+If so, it'd be worth it to hire a consultant.

 If you aren't convinced, here's some wiggle room an accountant might be able to find in your current finances: